yukaizou2015/module-stats/_episodes/02-Effect-size.md

 questions:
 - "Variance explained"
 - "What is an effect size, statistical versus biological or medical relevance"
-- "Why effect sizes vary: Sampling, Models, Processing parameters, Population, effect of unknown parameters"
+- "Why effect sizes vary: sampling, models, processing parameters, population, effect of unknown parameters"
 - "Other measures of effect size"
 objectives:
 - "After this lesson, you should have a good knowledge of what is an effect size, and why it is important to estimate, report and assess. "